NorthernWidget/ALog/README.md

 The metal connections between the microcontroller (teeny tiny computer) and any external component of the system (e.g., power supply, sensors) are called "pins".

 You are not attaching anything directly to the pins on the integrated circuit, obviously; your interface to the ALog data logger will be primarily through the screw terminals (which in turn are discussed immediately below) at the edges of the board.
-I refer to each screw terminal as a "pin" or "port", or simly as a "screw terminal"; there is no hard-and-fast language for this, except insofar as only those microcontroller pins that are exposed to the outside world via screw terminals are called "ports" in this documentation.
+I refer to each screw terminal as a "pin" or "port", or simply as a "screw terminal"; there is no hard-and-fast language for this, except insofar as only those microcontroller pins that are exposed to the outside world via screw terminals are called "ports" in this documentation.

 The Alog BottleLogger follows the Arduino Uno convention for pin numbering.